Collaborations & commissions welcomed.

 2010 Beyond the canvas, Milwaukee Artist Resource Network, Milwaukee WI

-Linoleum prints, also called linocut, is a form of printmaking where a print is pulled from a carved sheet of linoleum.
+Linoleum prints, also called linocut is a form of printmaking where a print is pulled from a carved sheet of linoleum.
 Basically a hand carved stamp.
-Every print is numbered and signed.
+Every print is a handmade original, numbered and signed.

 The bricks are salvaged from demolition sites, old chimneys, abandoned houses, and neighborhood basements.